funkatron/funkatron.com/_posts/2019-03-03-where-i've-been,-and-where-we-are-going.markdown

 I tried hard to push through.
 I had often felt my time was split between OSMI and dev work, and after a little bit of consideration, I decided I'd give a run at doing OSMI full-time.

 This didn't work.
-OSMI paid me a salary, but one well below what was a fraction of what I had been making.
+OSMI paid me a salary, but one well below what I had been making.
 I tried to supplement that income with some consulting, and I took out a second mortgage to give me some money to work with.

 All the while, my son's crisis dragged on.
 It was incredibly anxiety-inducing, with weeks and months waiting on information and next steps.
 His mother and I were stuck in limbo, worried about our only son, with nothing to do but wait.
 Expenses mounted in thousands and tens of thousands of dollars.